 Having a heap of sponsors when he was pro, and as we know, energy drinks pay well.
 He was smart enough to make a lot of money outside of skateboarding too.

 Coming in with a net worth of around 30 million dollars.
 The professional skater is considered one of the most influential skaters in the history of skateboarding.
 Those that kno know that Mullen is a phenomenal street skater, and if you don't, go and search his magic flip in 1983.

 With, of course, a whole heap of sponsors just like any other skater.
 Mullen also cofounded Almost Skateboards, and he also did the same with World Industries.
 Perfect timing, luck, whatever you want to call it, World Industries was sold for 29 million.

 So, if you are wondering what skyrocketed him to this position…there you have it.

 Next up is the actor, producer, skateboarder, and even a stuntman.
 With a net worth of $20 million, this earns him 4th place.

 Known for being a cast member of the MTV reality stunt show "Jackass," "Viva la Bam," and more.
 Bam was also sponsored by a variety of different streams.
 As a result of his outreach, a lot of different types of sponsors came on board.

 An extravagant guy.
 It seems like the math is adding up.

 Being the co-founder of companies such as Blind, Plan B, 101, and Duffs, you can see that the money streams are flowing.
 But, as mentioned, he also cofounded World Industries with Rodney Mullen, and the company grew to what became an established household name in the community…. selling and then retiring off that.

-If you have that many streams of income, then we can imagine your river isn't going to run dry anytime soon.
+With that many streams of income, we can imagine your river won't dry up anytime soon.